Setting Up Docker and Buildbot

 Install the new kernel (3.8):

-Install Docker (instructions from here):
+Install Docker (instructions from here (broken link)):

 That last command spits out an interesting list of dependencies, which I'm capturing here in case I need to look up the associated manpages later: